Substitute House Bill No. 5263

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

 Section 1.
-Section 53a-109 of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2012):
+Subsection (c) of section 42-181 of the general statutes is repealed and the following is substituted in lieu thereof (Effective July 1, 2014):